danieldiamond/gitlab-analytics/.gitlab/issue_templates/Periscope Dashboard Review.md

    * [ ] Viz Titles changed to Autofit
    * [ ] Axes labeled, if relevant
    * [ ] Numbers (Currencies, Percents, Decimal Places, etc) cleaned, if relevant
-   * [ ] Chart description updated for each chart, linking to Metrics definitions where possible
+   * [ ] Chart description for each chart, linking to Metrics definitions where possible
    * [ ] Legend is clear

 /label ~Reporting ~Periscope ~Review